- Rail Trail

 Rail line history

-A narrow gauge railway once joined Gladstone, Laura, Stone Hut, Wirrabara, Yandiah, Booleroo Centre, Perroomba, Melrose, Terka and Wilmington.
+A narrow gauge railway once connected the towns of Gladstone, Laura, Stone Hut, Wirrabara, Yandiah, Booleroo Centre, Perroomba, Melrose, Terka and Wilmington.
 It started in Gladstone in June 1884 to serve the rapidly developing wheat growing region and was opened to Wilmington by 1915.
 The last train left Wilmington’s wheat silo in July 1988.

 Gladstone was once a busy and important station with a mixture of narrow and broad gauge lines.
 It had main lines from Adelaide, Peterborough and Port Pirie, and branch lines to Wilmington and a munitions depot.
 It had grain silos, sheep and cattle yards, goods sheds, loco sheds, a turntable, and an impressive railway station.
 Little remains today.